|

 Habitat:

-Golden Rod comes from Europe including England Central Asia.
+[1] comes from Europe including England Central Asia.
 North America and now in Australia.
-There are over eighty different species, but this species is the only one native to England
+There are over eighty different species, but this species is the only one native to England.

-The part used is the leaves and makes a delicious herbal tea.
+The part used is the leaves (aerial parts) which make a delicious herbal tea fresh or dried.

 We make up a delicious tea by using the dried leaves of Golden Rod and adding some dried Allspice.
 It tastes just like a rich Chai tea and makes for a wonderful combination tea.